Revised by-laws approved by Staff Council as of December 20, 2017

 A. General Eligibility Requirements

-The Division of Human Resources will generate a list from MAP records of all full-time regular and part-time regular classified staff employed by the WVU Board of Governors as of February 1st of each odd numbered year.
-In order to be eligible to participate in any part of the upcoming election process (e.g. nominations, voting, running for a position, etc.) an individual’s name must appear on the list generated by the Division of Human Resources.
+1. The Division of Talent and Culture will generate a list from MAP records of all full-time regular and part-time regular classified staff employed by the WVU Board of Governors as of February 1st of each odd numbered year.
+In order to be eligible to participate in any part of the upcoming election process (e.g. nominations, voting, running for a position, etc.) an individual’s name must appear on the list generated by the Division of Talent and Culture, who has historical data and will verify eligibility.
 Faculty, FE/AP, Non-Classified, Mountaineer Temps, and Student employees are not eligible to participate in the election process in any manner.

 B. Position Specific Eligibility Requirements